DjDesh123/DjDesh123/README.md

 ## 👋 Hello, I'm Deshawn

 ### 👨‍💻 About Me
-I'm a first-year Software Engineering student at Anglia Ruskin University with a strong passion for programming and building meaningful, creative solutions.
+I'm a Second-year Software Engineering student at Anglia Ruskin University with a strong passion for programming and building meaningful, creative solutions.
 I don’t tie myself to a single language — instead, I enjoy exploring different technologies and learning how they work by creating projects that solve real-world problems (or just bring a little fun!).

 I’ve worked with clients to develop games, custom tools like converters and slot machines, and also provided support in fixing existing codebase issues.
 I love diving into projects that challenge me to think differently and push my technical understanding forward.